CLOSED LOOP ORGANICS COMMERCIAL COMPOSTERS

 How are Closed Loop Organic’s Commercial Composters different from food waste digesters?

-Food waste digesters require water supply and access to drain or water waste hook up.
-The output of digesters is grey water effluent that needs further processing at wastewater treatment plants, and often have high biological oxygen demand (BOD), and fats, oil and grease (FOG) content.
-Closed Loop Organic’s Commercial Composters do not require water hook up, and produces a nutrient-rich material that can be used in gardens.
+Food waste digesters require significant water supply and a connection to a drain and grease trap.
+This requires a license by the water authority (which incurs a charge).
+The output of digesters is grey water effluent that needs further processing at a waste water treatment plant.
+It often has a high biological oxygen demand (BOD), and fats, oils and grease (FOG) content.
+Food waste digesters literally flush your organic resources down the drain (rather than produce a resource on-site).

 Do you provide compost pick-up service?